keymanapp/help.keyman.com/developer/16.0/reference/file-types/kpj.md

 ---

 Used by:
-:   <span class="application">Keyman Developer</span>.
+:   Keyman Developer.

 Description:
 :   A .KPJ file is a Keyman Developer Project file.

 Details:
-:   .KPJ files are used in <span class="application">Keyman
+:   .KPJ files are used in Keyman
-    Developer</span> to organise keyboards and other files currently in development.
+    Developer to organise keyboards and other files currently in development.

 Distributed with keyboard: